codacy/docs/docs/release-notes/self-hosted/self-hosted-v9.0.0.md

 -   Improved the error handling for the [Stylelint exit codes](https://stylelint.io/user-guide/usage/cli/#exit-codes).
 (IO-47)

--   Now, the **Files** tab on [pull request](https://docs.codacy.com/v9.0/repositories/pull-requests/#files-tab) and [commit](https://docs.codacy.com/v9.0/repositories/commits/#files-tab) pages displays only files with a variation of their code quality metrics, to make it more convenient to analyze the impact of your changes on the code quality of the files.
+-   Now, the **Files** tab on [Pull request](https://docs.codacy.com/v9.0/repositories/pull-requests/#files-tab) and [Commit](https://docs.codacy.com/v9.0/repositories/commits/#files-tab) pages displays only files with a variation of their code quality metrics, to make it more convenient to analyze the impact of your changes on the code quality of the files.

     You can still list all files that the pull request updated, even if their code quality metrics didn't change, by toggling the new option **Show files without code quality changes**.
 (CY-6455)